ATRedshaw/ATRedshaw.github.io/_tabs/about.md

     * Alteryx:  Automating data preparation and blending workflows.
     * Statistical Analysis: Applying statistical methods to analyse data and draw conclusions.

-* **Machine Learning:**  Building predictive models and algorithms to extract insights and make predictions.
+* **Machine Learning and AI:**  Building predictive models and algorithms to extract insights and make predictions.
     * Python (Scikit-learn): Implementing various machine learning algorithms for classification, regression, and clustering tasks.
     * Model Evaluation & Selection: Assessing model performance and choosing the best model for a given problem.

 * **Statistical Modeling:**  Building mathematical models to represent and analyse real-world phenomena.
     * Python (PuLP): Implementing optimisation models for decision-making.
     * Monte-Carlo Simulation:  Performing simulations to analyse risk and uncertainty.

-* **Front-End Development:** Proficient in building interactive and responsive user interfaces using modern web technologies.
-    * HTML, CSS, and JavaScript: Solid foundation in core web development languages.
-    * React: Experience with building dynamic and reusable UI components using the React framework.
-    * Tailwind CSS: Utilizing Tailwind CSS for efficient and customizable styling.
-    * Framer Motion: Implementing animations and transitions for enhanced user experience.

-* **Back-End Development:** Developing and maintaining server-side logic and APIs for web applications.
-    * Python (Flask): Building RESTful API web services using the Flask framework.
-    * Firebase Authentication and Databases: Integrating Firebase for user authentication and data management.

 * **Database Management:**  Working with relational databases to store, retrieve, and manage data.
     * SQL:  Querying and manipulating data in relational database systems.